A spike In STDs Cases

 Gonorrhea is a bacterial infection transmitted through sexual intercourse and is very common.
 The condition can be carried down to a baby during pregnancy, as well as during the delivery of the baby.
 Gonorrhea can cause a number of complications, including low birth weight, miscarriages, chorioamnionitis, and premature birth.
 The infection can be treated with antibiotics.
 Early intervention can help to prevent pregnancy complications and spreading the bacteria to the baby.

-Trichomoniasis has spread through the Trichomonas vaginalis parasite and causes a vaginal infection in affected women.
-In most cases, symptoms will not be present, but some women do experience pain, an odor from the vagina, which can be accompanied by a discharge.
+has spread through the Trichomonas vaginalis parasite and causes a vaginal infection in affected women.
+In most cases, symptoms will not be present, but some women do experience pain, and odor from the vagina, which can be accompanied by a discharge.
 In pregnancy, Trichomoniasis can cause the membrane to rupture prematurely.
 The condition has also been linked to preterm birth, as well as low birth weight.

 Syphilis is highly treatable, but it can cause serious complications if not treated early.
 The condition can also lead to serious and harmful complications in pregnancy, including congenital syphilis.
 Syphilis can also cause other complications during pregnancy, including premature birth and stillbirths.
 There are also cases where the baby dies shortly after they have been born.

 HPV, or Human Papillomavirus, refers to a number of viral infections that tend to affect the vagina, external genitalia, and the cervix in women.
-The most common complication that a pregnant woman may experience with HPV is a blockage of their birth canal, which may call for a cesarean section instead of natural delivery of the baby.
+The most common complication that a pregnant woman may experience with HPV is a blockage of their birth canal, which may call for a cesarean section instead of the natural delivery of the baby.
 The unborn baby may also develop laryngeal papillomatosis.